Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Why Radiology Training Matters

 But this is not the whole story.
-I also perform many procedures where I can interact directly with patients.
+Radiologists also perform many procedures where we interact directly with patients.
 Procedures performed in radiology are unique because imaging is used to visualize the exact placement of the needle in the target area, making the procedure much safer for patients.
-As a radiologist specializing in breast imaging, I focus on performing breast biopsies.
-However, I also perform procedures to remove fluid from around the lungs (thoracentesis) and abdomen (paracentesis) and take fluid for testing from the spinal canal (lumbar puncture).
+Radiologists perform image guided biopsies, procedures to remove fluid from around the lungs (thoracentesis) and abdomen (paracentesis), and take fluid for testing from the spinal canal (lumbar puncture).

-I also perform procedures where I follow a contrast agent through the esophagus, stomach, and bowel, looking for abnormalities.
 There are also specialized radiologists, called interventional radiologists, who perform many procedures, including complex lifesaving procedures, using minimally invasive techniques.

-Without describing all of the procedures radiologists perform in this article, the idea is to convey the great number of opportunities the radiologist has to affect the healthcare of a patient both directly by performing procedures and indirectly by interpreting the imaging studies the patient’s doctor requested to help make a diagnosis.
+Without describing all the procedures radiologists perform, the idea is to convey the great number of opportunities the radiologist has to affect the care of a patient both directly by performing procedures and indirectly by interpreting the imaging studies the patient’s doctor requested to help make a diagnosis.
+Although you may not know who your radiologist is by name, your radiologist is a critical member of your healthcare team, striving to provide you with the best possible care.

 Written by Danielle Carroll, M.D.